UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_remote_desktop_website.md

 [X forwarding](../software/ssh_x_forwarding.md) (unlike Rackham), so instead UPPMAX maintains a website that uses [ThinLinc](../software/thinlinc.md) to get a full remote desktop environment.
-All you should need is a rather modern browser on any platform: we have tested on Chrome and Firefox :-)
+All you should need is a rather modern browser on any platform.

 ???- question "How does it look like to try to access a remote desktop from outside of SUNET?"